 I finally had some time to watch Black Mirror and I watched the episode, ‘Smithereens’ in Season 5 and there was this one segment that had me, as someone in PR and brand communications, laughing a little too hard.

 The wonderful Andrew Scott plays Chris, a man who blames himself for being distracted by a Smithereen notification about a dog photo and failed to avoid the drunk driver that led to the death of his fiancée in the car with him.
-His grief becomes so all-consuming that he kidnaps an intern of the Twitter-like platform, Smithereen, so that it’s CEO and tech visionary, Billy Bauer (a cross between Mark Zuckerberg and Jack Dorsey) will listen to him and acknowledge his grief.
-Of course, Billy Bauer’s executive staff and legal department strongly caution him against it.
+His grief becomes so all-consuming that he kidnaps an intern of the Twitter-like platform, Smithereen, so that its CEO and tech visionary, Billy Bauer (a cross between Mark Zuckerberg and Jack Dorsey) will listen to him and acknowledge his grief.
+Of course, Billy Bauer’s executive staff and the legal department strongly caution him against it.

 Nevertheless, Billy Bauer proceeds to respond to Chris anyway and his staff dutifully provides him with some talking points on what to say to him.
 Billy Bauer follows this advice and responds accordingly, “I hear you.
 You sound like you are in a lot of pain”.
 These disingenuous statements obviously rile Chris up and he yells at him to speak like a normal human being.
 Billy Bauer confesses on the phone he was given talking points and they share a moment disregarding the talking points as “bullshit” before he admits that he does not know what to say – and that’s the truth.

-What is a good domain authority for your website
+What is a good domain authority for your website?

 People’s bullshit detectors are high

 We live in a world where social media is a powerful driver of activism.
 Innumerable studies have shown that millennial consumers, with growing purchasing power, prefer brands that align themselves with a progressive cause that projects the same values as they do.
 It is hardly a surprise that brands are jumping on the social good bandwagon in order to appeal to the wide spectrum of millennials’ beliefs (and wallets).
-Regardless, if it is championing for environment sustainability or LGBT rights or mental health awareness, brands are fighting to have a slice of the progressive pie.
+Regardless, if it is championing environmental sustainability or LGBT rights or mental health awareness, brands are fighting to have a slice of the progressive pie.

 No longer is jumping on a cause seen as an authentic expression of what the brand stands for.
 A brand may get some initial PR buzz but it will not truly appeal to the consumers and run the risk of annoying them.
 As CEO of a San Francisco agency Traction, Adam Kleinberg, bluntly puts it, “Social media has ensured that people’s BS detectors are high.”